The ships Anne and Little James: The wreck of Little James

 The wreck had been a tragedy not only for the ship but also for her captain.
-In the wreck, the ship had lost her four small boats, very important for doing coastal trading business as well as her salt, codfish and all her supplies and trading goods.
+In the wreck, the ship had lost her four small boats, very important for doing coastal trading business, as well as her salt, codfish, and all her supplies and trading goods.
 Captain Altham lost all his precious books and most of his belongings.

 When the ship did reach London, Fell and Stephens left it “in the river of Thames in very disordered and evil manner.”
 They also promptly sued the investor group and Plymouth Colony for forty pounds, in the form of wages that William Bradford had promised and apparently not paid.
 The monies they demanded amounted to 4–6 years of wages they should have received, notwithstanding the fact that they had mutinied and refused to help the ship and other crew when they were most needed.

-High Court of Admiralty November 1624
+High Court of Admiralty, November 1624

 Lawsuits over Little James began as soon as the ship arrived back in England.
 The High Court of Admiralty, which had jurisdiction over maritime matters, took custody of the ship and all her goods and furnishings pending the outcome of these lawsuits.
-Two of the larger investors in the Pilgrim’s joint-stock company, Thomas Fletcher and Thomas Goffe, had invested most of the money involved in building and outfitting Little James, and now wanted possession of the ship as payment for that debt.
-This in addition to crewmen Stephens and Fell wanting their back wages.
+Two of the larger investors in the Pilgrim’s joint-stock company, Thomas Fletcher and Thomas Goffe, had invested most of the money involved in building and outfitting Little James, and now wanted possession of the ship as payment for that debt, in addition to crewmen Stephens and Fell wanting their back wages.

 Noted Mayflower author Caleb Johnson, writing in the March 2011 issue of The Mayflower Quarterly, provided information from extensive research of English records over the Little James affair.
-Johnson states that a number of depositions and other High Court Admiralty records have survived in the case of Stephens and Fell vs. Little James.
+Johnson states that a number of depositions and other Admiralty records have survived in the case of Stephens and Fell vs. Little James.
 The following is an extract of some of Johnson’s article, including depositions by Edward Winslow.

 Surviving depositions were made to the Court by: